The Almanac · Vol IMethodologyOpen-source

 1. We randomly select a year from history (e.g., 1973)

-2. We use that year's actual stock returns, bond returns, and inflation
+2. We use that year's actual stock returns and bond returns

 3. We repeat for each year of your retirement (e.g., 30 times)